Rails-is-Underrated/Ruby-on-Rails-with-Concepts/ror/active_record.md

 Migrations will do more than just append timestamps, based on naming conventions and additional arguments it can also start fleshing out migrations.

-If the migration name is of the form “AddColumnToTable” or “RemoveColumnFromTable” and is followed by a list of column names and types then a migration containing the appropriate add_column and remove_column statement will be created.
+If the migration name is of the form *AddColumnToTable* or *RemoveColumnFromTable* and is followed by a list of column names and types then a migration containing the appropriate `add_column` and `remove_column` statement will be created.

-You can also add an index on the new column, that will generate an add_index statement.
+You can also add an *index* on the new column, that will generate an `add_index` statement.

-Generators also accept column type as references (available as belongs_to), this generates add_reference call, this migration adds a foreign_key and an appropriate index.
+Generators also accept column type as *references* (available as `belongs_to`), this generates `add_reference` call, this migration adds a *foreign_key* and an appropriate *index*.

-There is also a generator that produces JoinTables.
+There is also a generator that produces *JoinTables*.

 The `change` Method, this is the primary way of writing migrations, it works for the majority of the cases where Active Record knows how to reverse the migrations automatically.